sekgobela-kevin/webrute/README.md

 > `record_dict` will have to be created manually from _table record_.

 Its best to have target hold only information that wont change and let record hold information that may change like 'username' and 'password'.

+Session can also be provided as _dict_ with arguments pass when creating session.

 > Basics of [broote](https://github.com/sekgobela-kevin/broote) are